How to qualify for an unsecured business line of credit

 Unlike business loans, which are dispersed in a single deposit, a business line of credit allows you to draw from it for business-related expenses, like inventory or payroll, up to your borrowing limit.
 Unsecured lines of credit don’t require you to offer any collateral to your lender.
 Because you aren’t offering assets against the loan, lenders may consider them riskier and apply strict approval guidelines.

-Although eligibility requirements vary by lender, you may need a certain business credit score, annual revenue and number of years in business to qualify.
+Although business line of credit requirements vary by lender, you may need a certain business credit score, annual revenue and number of years in business to qualify.

 What is an unsecured business line of credit?

-And because you’re not being required to provide collateral, some lenders may require that you take the extra step of signing a personal guarantee.
+Because you’re not required to provide collateral for an unsecured line, some lenders may require that you sign a personal guarantee.
 Signing this type of agreement means that you — as the business owner — will be personally liable for the company’s debt if the line of credit is not repaid as agreed.
 Many lenders require a personal guarantee for all unsecured loans; others may require it if there are concerns about your business’s age or financial stability.

 If your application is ultimately approved, you’ll be issued a credit limit and can begin borrowing money as needed for a certain time period.
 During the approved borrowing period, you can withdraw as much or as little of the line of credit as you need for your business.
-Withdrawals might be made through an app, a card or a checking account.
+As you pay back the loan, you can borrow from the line of credit again during the draw period as many times as you need up to your borrowing limit.

 Type of credit | General terms | Collateral required | Offered by |